uschpc/USC-BackendAI-Testing-Docs/mpi-and-multinode.md

 mpirun --hostfile hostfile -np 200 --bind-to none -x UCC_TL_SHM_TUNE=0 ./myapp
 ```

 This runs at full InfiniBand speed between nodes and over shared memory within each node.
-No network tuning is needed; the only addition over the single-node command is the hostfile and one flag, explained next.
+No network tuning is needed&mdash;the only addition over the single-node command is the hostfile and one flag, explained below.

-### The one extra multi-node flag
+### One extra multi-node flag

 Without `-x UCC_TL_SHM_TUNE=0`, a multi-node run hangs at the first collective operation (Bcast, Allreduce, Barrier, ...) and floods the screen with: